sunary/ank/README.md

             Args:
                 message: {'content': (*) 'content of message',
                           'flags': (list|tuple) 'define next process will be use'}
-                              raise TypeError if you don't declare this in return of before braching-processor if 'flags' == [True, True]: process both in next braching-processors if 'flags' == [True, False]: process 1st processor in next braching-processors if 'flags' == [False, True]: process 1st processor in next braching-processors if 'flags' == [False, False]: stop chain is None: stop chain
+                              raise TypeError if you don't declare this in return of before branching-processor if 'flags' == [True, True]: process both in next branching-processors if 'flags' == [True, False]: process 1st processor in next branching-processors if 'flags' == [False, True]: process 2nd processor in next branching-processors if 'flags' == [False, False]: no processor, stop chain is None: stop chain
             '''
             return message['content'] + 1